Assistant Professor of Education

 B.A., Columbia University

 Scott Gelber specializes in the history of American higher education.
-His first book, The University and the People: Envisioning American Higher Education in an Era of Populist Protest (University of Wisconsin Press, 2011), examines the surprising extent of Populist support for academic freedom, the liberal arts, and state appropriations.
-Ultimately, The University and the People argues that the core principles of public higher education evolved out of a taut relationship between grassroots activism and professorial expertise.
+His current project (under contract with Johns Hopkins University Press) is tentatively titled Courtrooms and Classrooms: A Legal History of American College Access, 1860-1960.
+Focusing on admissions, expulsion, and tuition litigation, the book will reveal that early judicial scrutiny of college access was more intense than previously indicated.
+Ultimately, the project seeks to enrich current debates over the “privatization” of American higher education by demonstrating that the legal privileges granted to colleges have been contingent on their perceived service to the public interest.
+This research is being supported by a National Academy of Education/Spencer Foundation postdoctoral fellowship.
+Gelber's first book, The University and the People: Envisioning American Higher Education in an Era of Populist Protest (University of Wisconsin Press, 2011), argued that the core principles of public higher education evolved out of a taut relationship between grassroots activism and professorial expertise during the late nineteenth century.
 The book was supported by grants from the Spencer Foundation and the Charles Warren Center for Studies in American History.
 In 2012, it won the Linda Eisenmann Prize of the History of Education Society.
-Gelber's current book project explores the legal history of college access.
-This research is being supported by a 2013-14 National Academy of Education/Spencer Foundation postdoctoral fellowship.

 A former New York City public school teacher, Professor Gelber coordinates Wheaton's secondary education program.
 He advises high school licensure candidates and offers courses in secondary school instructional methods as well as the history, politics, and philosophy of education.